 Drawing blood may cause slight pain and occasionally bruising at the site where the needle enters.
 Rarely, people feel light-headed or even faint.
 During the course of the trial we will need to take up to 60ml of blood (approximately 4 tablespoons) at a single visit.
-The total amount we will take over the period of the trial will depend on your group (Group 1 = up to 506.5ml, group 2 = up to 400ml, group 3 = up to 621.5ml, group 4 = up to 182.5ml, Group 5 = up to an additional 252.5ml).
+The total amount we will take over the period of the trial will depend on your group (Group 1 = up to 506.5ml, group 2 = up to 400ml, group 3 = up to 621.5ml, group 4 = up to 182.5ml).
 The volume of blood taken at each visit ranges from 5ml to approximately 60ml.